cirosantilli/china-dictatorship/FAQ.md

 - <http://meta.stackoverflow.com/questions/299882/can-a-username-be-considered-spam>
 - <http://meta.stackexchange.com/questions/286082/does-the-be-nice-policy-require-se-users-to-be-nice-to-people-who-are-not-se-u/286090#286090>, see public figure comments

+## Are you making programming contributions with the main intent of promoting your policital agenda?

+No, that is just a side effect.

+If that were the case, I would definitely target more widely used tags, in particular JavaScript and Java.

+Also, as I've said, my actions are very unlikely to have any actions.
+Much more likely to have any action, would be for me to become rich and powerful first, and the best way to do that is to invest in whatever I think is most useful.

+Actually, it can even be argued that I'm somewhat irrational, since I would much more likely become rich and powerful by bowing down to the CCP and trying to get their money instead.

+I have very little free time, and will never do something just for political resaons.

 ### Are you making trivial edits on questions just to spam your name further?

 Realy, I'm not.
 I just think that website is great, and want to push it to perfection, in particular with better Google keyword hits, and uniform gramatically correct titles.